Hans von Ohain: Awards

 During his career, Ohain won many engineering and management awards, including (among others) the American Institute of Aeronautics and Astronautics (AIAA) Goddard Astronautics Award, the United States Air Force Exceptional Civilian Service Award, Systems Command Award for Exceptional Civilian Service, the Eugene M. Zuckert Management Award, the Air Force Special Achievement Award, and just before he retired, the Citation of Honor.
 In 1984–85, Ohain served as the Charles A. Lindbergh Chair in Aerospace History, a competitive senior fellowship at the National Air and Space Museum.
 In 1991 Ohain and Whittle were jointly awarded the Charles Stark Draper Prize for their work on turbojet engines.
 Ohain was elected a member of the U.S. National Academy of Engineering (NAE).

 Ohain was awarded the Ludwig-Prandtl-Ring from the Deutsche Gesellschaft für Luft- und Raumfahrt (German Society for Aeronautics and Astronautics) for "outstanding contribution in the field of aerospace engineering" in 1992.

 In 1982, Ohain was inducted into the International Air & Space Hall of Fame at the San Diego Air & Space Museum.

 In 1990, Ohain was inducted into the National Aviation Hall of Fame.

 Death

 Ohain died in Melbourne, Florida, in 1998, aged 86.
 He was survived by his wife and four children.
+One of his sons, Christopher von Ohain, joined the United States Marine Corps (USMC).
+Christopher’s son, Hans Christopher von Ohain, also joined the USMC; he was killed in a car accident in 2022.